Log Calabi-Yau mirror symmetry and non-archimedean disks

+Let $\bbU$ be an affine log Calabi-Yau variety and let $\bbV$ be a general fibre of the mirror family. \begin{remark} By \cref{prop:act} the restriction of the mirror family to the structure torus of the base is independent of the compactification, up to base extension, and quotient by the $\bbT_D$ action.
+In particular the set of isomorphism classes of fibres is independent of compactification, see \cref{cor:fmf}.
+Here we abuse notation slightly and write e.g. $\Spec(A_{\Sk(\bbU)}) \to \bbT$ for this restriction -- which really means, pick a compactification $\bbU \subset \bbY$ and then take the restriction of that mirror family to the structure torus $\bbT_{\Pic(\bbY)}$.
+Here the subscript $\Sk(\bbU)$ indicates the basis, but we deliberately omit the coefficients.
+We will use similar notation to indicate subalgebras given by a subset of the basis. \end{remark}

-Let $U$ be an affine log Calabi-Yau variety and let $V$ be a general fibre of the mirror family, see \cref{cor:canonicalmirror} In general $V$ will be singular, we conjecture at worst canonical, and further we expect the mirror construction extends to canonical singularities (one could e.g.\ use the Gross-Siebert formalism which is more general than ours and which we expect agrees with ours in the cases where ours applies), and that $U$ will be a fibre of the canonical mirror family for $V$.
-Here in the discussion we assume all this (or the reader can just specialize to the case when $V$ is smooth).
+In general $\bbV$ will be singular, we conjecture at worst canonical.
+If so, we can construct a mirror to $\bbV$ using \cref{ex:POA}.
+We conjecture this mirror is algebraic and moreover independent of the resolution.
+Here in the discussion we assume all this (or the reader can just specialize to the case when $\bbV$ is smooth).